Skip to content

 end_date_str str

-End date string in the format "YYYY-MM-DD" (no time zone).
+End date in format "YYYY-MM-DD"

 required